stopsopa/docker-puppeteer-html-scraper/Readme.md

-# Deprecated
+# DEPRECATED
+created in 2018, but I'll leave it here

-(Deprecated -> use better https://github.com/stopsopa/html-scraper-browserless) Microservice tool to scraping html from "any" page
+use better https://github.com/stopsopa/html-scraper-browserless Microservice tool to scraping html from "any" page (above suggestion is also deprecated, it's no longer suggestion)

 # Installation: